-Annual cash incentive compensation awards to the named executive officers are made pursuant to the Company's 2004 Employee Performance Incentive Plan ("EPIP"), as most recently amended and restated in February 2014 and approved by our stockholders in May 2014.
 Annual cash incentive compensation awards are intended to align employees' interests with the goals and strategic initiatives established by the Company and to reward employees for their contributions during the period to which the incentive award relates.
-Annual cash incentive compensation awards' targets are typically expressed as a percentage of the individual's base salary.
+Targets for the annual cash incentive compensation awards are typically expressed as a percentage of the individual's base salary.